numaproj/numaflow/docs/builtin-functions/README.md

 # Builtin Functions

-NumaFlow provides some builtin functions that can be used directly.
+Numaflow provides some builtin functions that can be used directly.

 **Cat**